LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

         * one says *TestFlight* is ready (typically half-hour after build succeeds)
         * Ignore the one that says you need to fix "issues" in your app.
 You are not selling the app in the app store; so no action is required.
 The app you built is for personal use for you or a family member.
     1. Your app should eventually appear on [App Store Connect](https://appstoreconnect.apple.com/apps).
-    1. For each phone/person you would like to support Loop on:
-        * Add them in [Users and Access](https://appstoreconnect.apple.com/access/users) on App Store Connect.
-        * Add them to your *TestFlight* Internal Testing group.

     [<span class="loop-bigger">:material-skip-forward:</span>](#set-up-users-and-access-testflight) To skip the detailed instructions, click on [Set Up Users and Access (TestFlight)](#set-up-users-and-access-testflight).